crabnebula-dev/tauri-fuzz/docs/src/user_guide/write_custom_policy.md

 # Write your own policy

+TODO

 You can write a policy of your own that suits your needs.
-To do so we recommend you write your policy in a new file in `fuzzer/policies` and make it public in the crate.
+To do so we recommend you write your own policy.
 A template is available in `fuzzer/policies/policy_template.rs`.

 ```rust,ignore